- Passenger Health Safety - COVID-19

 Do I have to wear a mask?

-Yes, the wearing of medical face masks is recommended for all passengers and persons within the airport and aircraft, from the moment they enter the terminal building at the departure airport until they exit the terminal building at the destination airport.
+Otherwise the wearing of medical face masks is recommended for all passengers and persons within the airport and aircraft.

 Please consult the European Commission’s ‘Travel during the coronavirus pandemic’ page for more information.